 You can help your baby associate her bed with being asleep by putting her in a cot or pram to sleep, and moving her into another room, with company, when awake.

 On the other hand, too little daylight during the day may mean babies don’t sleep well at night.
-Exposure to light while you’re taking your baby for a walk may make her biological clock develop more quickly, research shows babies who were are sleepers were exposed to twice as much light between 12pm and 4pm as poor sleepers.’
-(Any excuse to get out and about for a coffee, eh?)
+Exposure to light, while you’re taking your baby for a walk, may make her biological clock develop more quickly, research shows babies who were exposed to twice as much light between 12pm and 4pm were poor sleepers.

-Once she’s cracked dropping off to sleep on her own, you can move onto helping her learn to settle if she wakes during the night.
-Babies under 6 months may still need to be fed during the night, and helping her to drop back off to sleep herself will mean everyone gets a better night.
+Once she’s dropping off to sleep on her own, you can move onto helping her learn to settle if she wakes during the night.
+Babies under 6 months may still need to be fed during the night, and helping her to drop back off to sleep herself will mean everyone gets a better nights sleep.

 Babies, like grown-ups, are creatures of habit; the difference is you can’t reason with them if the habit needs breaking.
 So whatever you do to get your baby to sleep in the evening, she will need the same thing when she wakes at night: if she feeds to drift off to sleep, she will need a feed at night, if you rock her to sleep, she will need rocking again in the night.
 But if your baby has fallen asleep by herself, she will be able to do the same in the night.

 If your baby is waking in the night because she has kicked off her bed covers, try a baby sleeping bag – great for wrigglers.

 It is important to settle baby on her back to help prevent SUDI (cot death) and keep her face clear more.